pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Commands:
       associators   Get the associated classes for CLASSNAME. delete        Delete a single CIM class.
-      enumerate     Enumerate classes from the WBEM Server. find          Find all classes that match CLASSNAME-GLOB. get           Get and display a single CIM class. invokemethod  Invoke the class method named methodname.
+      enumerate     Enumerate classes from the WBEM server. find          Find all classes that match CLASSNAME-GLOB. get           Get and display a single CIM class. invokemethod  Invoke the class method named methodname.